 Frieze London was founded in 2003 by Amanda Sharp and Matthew Slotover.
 Eva Langret is the Director of Frieze London.

 The fair’s exhibiting galleries represent some of the most exciting artists working today, from the emerging to the iconic; and a team of world-leading independent curators advise on feature sections, making possible performance-based work and ambitious presentations by emerging galleries.
 The fair focuses on living artists and innovative practice.
-The 2022 edition of the fair will showcase over 160 of the most significant galleries from around the world.
+The 2023 edition of the fair is the most international edition of the fair to date.

 Frieze London coincides with and is within walking distance of its sister fair, Frieze Masters, in The Regent’s Park.
 Frieze Masters gives a unique view on the relationship between historical art and contemporary practice, showing work made before the year 2000 whereas Frieze London presents work created mainly post-2000.
 Connecting Frieze London and Frieze Masters, Frieze Sculpture is a free display of major outdoor works located in The Regent’s Park’s English Gardens at the south end of The Broadwalk.
-Clare Lilley, Director of Programme at Yorkshire Sculpture Park, will again select and place the works in Frieze Sculpture 2022.
-Frieze Sculpture is free and open to all from mid-September until mid-November.
+Directed for the first time by independent curator and writer Fatoş Üstek, Frieze Sculpture 2023 featured 21 leading international artists whose works were situated throughout The Regent’s Park.
+Frieze Sculpture is free and open to all and runs from mid-September until mid-November.

 For the past few years, we have had each year over 60,000 visitors to Frieze London and Frieze Masters combined.
 These visitors included those with an interest in the art world, such as curators, artists, collectors, gallerists and critics, as well as the general public.
 Some visit as first-time collectors of art whilst others view the fair more as an exhibition, enjoying the experience as a cultural day out.